mrflip/dexy_scribe/README.md

 rake init
 ```

-They're safe to re-run if something breaks in the middle.
+They should be fine to re-run if something breaks in the middle.

 ## Running